webpapaya/fhs-slides/master_2_functional_programming_in_js.md

   - A user needs to have a first and last name
   - A user needs to have exactly one contact
     - a contact is either:
-      - adress (contains street/zip code/country)
+      - address (contains street/zip code/country)
       - phone (contains phone)
       - email (contains email)
     - a contact can be verified